-Description The property is a former local authority semi detached house.
-Accommodation The internal accommodation comprises :- GF: Lounge, kitchen and WC.
-UF: 2 Bedrooms, bathroom and en-suite shower-room.
-Gross internal floor area (m 2) 83 Neighbourhood and location The property forms part of an established residential area situated adjacent to properties of similar age and character.
-Amenities and services are available within a reasonable distance.
-Age It is understood the property was built about 1930.
+Description The property is an end terraced house with extensions.
+Accommodation The internal accommodation comprises :- GF: Lounge, Living Room, Kitchen and Shower-Room.
+FF: Two Bedrooms and Bathroom.
+AF: Two Bedrooms.
+Gross internal floor area (m 2) 121 Neighbourhood and location The property forms part of an established residential area situated adjacent to properties of similar age and character.
+There is easy access to the usual facilities.
+Age It is understood the property was built about 1890.
 Weather It was dry at the time of inspection.
-Immediate past weather conditions were mixed.
+Immediate past weather conditions were similar.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
-There is a common rendered masonry chimney head with flashings formed in lead.
+The chimney head is stone with flashings formed in lead.

 Roofing including roof space Sloping roofs where visually inspected.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-The roof is pitched and covered with natural slate over timber sarking.
+The main roof is pitched and covered with natural slate over timber sarking.
 The roof structure is timber.
-Access to the roof void was gained from a ceiling hatch at the upper hall.
-The roof space is insulated between the joists to a depth of about 150mm.
+The roof incorporates one rear dormer formation.
+The attic dormer and ground floor extension have flat felt on timber roof coverings.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are cast iron, round section.
+The rainwater fittings are cast iron and PVC, round section.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are traditional cavity brick rendered externally and smooth plastered on hard internally.
-The wall thickness approximately 300mm.